fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 Navigate back to your project home.
 From the command line, clone the DATA Act web app repository from GitHub to your local environment:

         $ git clone git@github.com:fedspendingtransparency/data-act-broker-web-app.git

+Switch to the alpha release version of the code:

+        $ git checkout v0.1.0-alpha

 ### Update $PYTHONPATH